laristra/flecsale/README.md

 can skip this step.
 For example, they have already been downloaded for you on the LANL machines described in the
 [Simple Installation](#simple) section.
 The build system can also download them for you.
-To download the files
+To download the files to `build/files`

     cd build/files
     TPL_DOWNLOAD_PATH=. <ALE_DIR>/arch/download-tpl.sh